share

 • Monolith: Easy to build core functionality.
 However, the more solutions' complexity increases, the more challenging it is to add new features.

-• Microservises: Requires more effort to develop inventory management software with the baseline functionality.
+• Microservises: Requires more effort to build an inventory management system with the baseline functionality.
 New features can be easily added as distinctive microservices, even if they are built using different technologies.

 Read also: